CronCats/docs/content/docs/example-airdrop.md

 2. You created a token "$RAD" and want to distribute some amount of $RAD to your community based on their help.
 3. You want to gift $NEAR to your friends and family on a weekly basis, because thats how nice you are.

-In all of these scenarios, you need croncat to help airdrop!
-Croncat will take care of making the transactions happen, so you do not need to script tons of calls to the blockchain.
+In all of these scenarios, you need CronCat to help airdrop!
+CronCat will take care of making the transactions happen, so you do not need to script tons of calls to the blockchain.

 ## Contract Source Example